withastro/astro/GOVERNANCE.md

 We recognize different degrees of contribution as **levels**, and most levels can be reached regardless of coding skill or years of experience.
 The two most important things that we look for in contributors are:

 - **Being here** - Everyone's time is valuable, and the fact that you're here and contributing to Astro is amazing!
 Thank you for being a part of this journey with us.
-- **Being a positive member of our community** - Go above and beyond our Code of Conduct, and commit to healthy communication in pull requests, issue discussions, Discord conversations, and interactions outside of our community (ex: no Twitter bullies allowed :)
+- **Being a positive member of our community** - Go above and beyond our Code of Conduct, and commit to healthy communication in pull requests, issue discussions, Discord conversations, and interactions outside of our community (no Twitter bullies allowed!)

 Each level unlocks new privileges and responsibilities on Discord and GitHub.
 Below is a summary of each contributor level: